+In the majority of cases, your future employer in Denmark will contribute with information for the application.
 There are several different options for a residence and work permit in Denmark.
 Your education, qualifications and the type of job you have been offered are important to how you should apply.

-You must be aware that a Danish authorisation can be a condition for your residence and work permit.
+You must also be aware that a Danish authorisation can be a condition for your residence and work permit.
 For example, this applies if you are going to work as a doctor, dentist or a schoolteacher.

 Read more about how you can apply for a residence and work permit: